DPirate/BuyProperty-Assessment/README.md

 ## Frontend

-The frontend microservice is responsible for providing a user interface to interact with the URL shortener.
-It allows users to enter a long URL and get a shortened URL in return.
+Responsible for providing a user interface to create shortened url.
 Also shows the list of generated urls.

 ### Technologies Used